 Over the course of the placement, you’ll gain exposure to many different assignments from development to deployment.
 You’ll build your skills in testing and technologies such as SAP, Oracle, Java/J2EE, C#, BEA Weblogic and more.

-We’ll make sure you’re well rewarded with a competitive salary.
-Other benefits include generous holiday allowance, an interest-free season ticket loan, subsidised gym membership and personal laptop.
+We’ll make sure you’re properly rewarded — with a competitive pro rata salary and relocation allowance.
+Other benefits include generous holiday allowance, subsidised gym membership and a personal laptop.

 Generous holiday allowance